Christmas Classic: Chicken and Dressing

 Onion

-Instead of chopping a whole onion, I used a bunch of little green onions, tops and all.
-I figured the green tops would add a little color too))
+Instead of chopping a whole onion, I decided to use a bunch of green onions, tops and all.
+The mild flavor was just right, and the green tops added a nice pop of color to the dressing)) It’s a simple swap that worked beautifully!

 Broth